todogroup/ospology/ospo-book/content/en/05-chapter.md

 1. Enable tools that detect known vulnerabilities in reused components

-Prepare for vulnerability reports — they can happen to any project.
+Prepare for vulnerability reports—they can happen to any project.
 Clearly explain how people can report vulnerabilities.
 Open source projects should review the OpenSSF Guide to implementing a coordinated vulnerability disclosure process [^13].

 ## Applying This to Your Organization